google/pytype/README.md

                         files the package should be suffixed with '.__init__'.
                         E.g. 'foo.bar.mymodule' and 'foo.bar.__init__'
   -o OUTPUT, --output=OUTPUT
-                        Output file.
+                        Output file, for type inference.
 Use '-' for stdout.
   -P PYTHONPATH, --pythonpath=PYTHONPATH
                         Directories for reading dependencies - a list of paths separated by ':'.
 The files must have been generated